rgl/terraform-keycloak/README.md

   * Create the `administrators` group.
     * Assign the `example-go-saml` client `administrator` role.
     * Add the `alice` user as a member.
+  * Create the `example-bash-password-client` client.
+    * Add the `department` custom claim derived from the `department` user custom attribute.
   * Create the `example-csharp-public-device` client.
   * Create the `example-csharp-client-credentials-server` client.
   * Create the `example-csharp-client-credentials-server-test` client.